sahutd/game_controller/README.md

 ```

 This covers the bare minimums of driver registration/unregistration.
 Next we will look at how to react when the device of interest is plugged into system.
 Here were are dealing with a USB game controller

+# Handling device plugging and ejection

+## The USB architecture
+Now is a good time to read http://www.embeddedlinux.org.cn/essentiallinuxdevicedrivers/final/ch11lev1sec1.html which provides a good idea about the USB architecture on Linux(USB is same everywhere!)

+## The probe

+The function you regsiter for the probe gets called when the device gets plugged in.
+Here you can create device specific data structures.
+Difference between probe and init is that probe is device specific(if you attach two game controllers, probe gets called twice.
+Init gets called only once, when the *driver* is loaded)

+## The disconnect
+This is called when you eject the device from your system.
+Free up any data structures that were associated with the device here.